VESoft raises $8M to meet China’s growing need for graph databases – TechCrunch

 “Take recommendations for example.
 The old model recommends content based purely on user profiles, but the problem of relying on personal browsing history is it fails to recommend new things.
 That was fine for a long time as the Chinese [internet] market was big enough to accommodate many players.
 But as the industry becomes saturated and crowded… companies need to ponder how to retain existing users, lengthen their time spent, and win users from rivals.”

 The key lies in serving people content and products they find appealing.
-Graph databases come in handy, suggested Yu, when services try to predict users’ interest or behavior as the model uncovers what their friends or people within their social circles like.
+Graph databases come in handy, suggested Ye, when services try to predict users’ interest or behavior as the model uncovers what their friends or people within their social circles like.
 “That’s a lot more effective than feeding them what’s trending.”

 The company has made its software open source, which the founder believed can help cultivate a community of graph database users and educate the market in China.
 It will also allow VESoft to reach more engineers in the English-speaking world who are well-acquainted with the open-source culture.

 “There is no such thing as being ‘international’ or ‘domestic’ for a technology-driven company.
-There are no boundaries between countries in the open-source world,” reckoned Yu.
+There are no boundaries between countries in the open-source world,” reckoned Ye.

 When it comes to generating income, the startup plans to launch a paid version for enterprises, which will come with customized plug-ins and host services.

-The Nebula Graph, the brand of VESoft’s database product, is now serving 20 enterprise clients from areas across social media, e-commerce, and finance including big names like food delivery giant Meituan, popular social commerce app Xiaohongshu, and e-commerce leader JD.com.
+The Nebula Graph, the brand of VESoft’s database product, is now serving 20 enterprise clients from areas across social media, e-commerce and finance, including big names like food delivery giant Meituan, popular social commerce app Xiaohongshu and e-commerce leader JD.com.
 A number of overseas companies are also trialing Nebula.

 The time is ripe for enterprise-facing startups with a technological moat in China as the market for consumers has been divided by incumbents like Tencent and Alibaba.
 This makes fundraising relatively easy for VESoft.
 The founder is confident that Chinese companies are rapidly catching up with their Western counterparts in the space, for the gargantuan amount of data and the myriad of ways data is used in the country “will propel the technology forward.”